OpenWIS/excel2wis/excel2wisxml_manual_v1.7.md

 ### DCPC Metadata

 Metadata are identified as DCPC metadata when one of _OpenWIS only:_ tag is filled with a value.
-For such metadata some additionnal elements are added during specific metadata processing.
+For such metadata some additionnal elements (request and subscribe URL) are added during specific metadata processing.

 ## 2. Non generic metadata (_MD Fields_ and _Help_ sheets)